mila-iqia/mila-docs/docs/Theory_cluster_software_deps.rst

 Software on the cluster
 =======================

+This section aims to raise awareness to problems one can encounter when trying to run a software on different computers and how this is dealt with on typical computation clusters.

 The Mila cluster and the Compute Canada cluster both provide various useful software and computing environments, which can be activated through the module